Enable policy enforcement in a supply chain with Scan 2.0

 Use a base Ubuntu image

-To get started quicker and for testing purposes, you can embed the downloading of curl and jq in the Task script and use a base Ubuntu image.
+To get started quicker you can embed the downloading of curl and jq in the Task script and use a base Ubuntu image.

-This option is not recommended in production environments.
+Do not use this option in production environments.
 VMware recommends that you build your own image that contains curl and jq so that it has predetermined dependencies and versions.

 ---